-The District Court's broad reading of Section 215 raises serious concerns about the section's effect on the First Amendment rights of gun owners and their organized representatives, through the potential for monitoring and possibly exposing their communications.
-If programs like those currently approved by the District Court's decision are allowed to continue and grow unchecked, they could also-contrary to clear congressional intent-undo decades of legal protection for the privacy of Americans in general, and of gun owners in particular.
-Accordingly, this Court should reverse the judgment of the District Court, and remand the matter for entry of a preliminary injunction.
+The government's broad reading of Section 215 raises serious concerns about the section's effect on the First Amendment rights of gun owners and their organized representatives, through the potential for monitoring and possibly exposing their communications.
+If programs like those currently justified by the government's interpretation are allowed to continue and grow unchecked, they could also-contrary to clear congressional intent-undo decades of legal protection for the privacy of Americans in general, and of gun owners in particular.
+Accordingly, the injunction should be issued.

-Dated: March 13, 2014

-Respectfully submitted,
+Dated: September 4, 2013 Respectfully submitted,